Menopur Coupons & Discount Card - Compare Prices Near You

 Menopur Side Effects

-Seek urgent medical help if you encounter severe symptoms like weakness on one side of the body, difficulty speaking, sudden changes in vision, a sudden intense headache, pain or swelling in the calf muscles, chest pain, or shortness of breath.
-These could indicate a serious condition.
+More serious side effects, although rare, require immediate medical attention.
+These include flu-like symptoms such as fever, chills, joint pain, muscle ache, and tiredness.
+Additionally, if you experience weakness on one side of the body, difficulty speaking, sudden vision changes, severe headache, pain or swelling in the calf muscles, chest pain, or shortness of breath, seek urgent care.

 What is the drug Menopur used for?